ws1994/shanwang.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a Postdoctoral Fellow in the Department of Computing, The Hong Kong Polytechnic University.
+I am currently a Postdoctoral Fellow in the Department of Computing, The Hong Kong Polytechnic University.
 I obtained my Ph.D. degree from Southeast University on Dec.
 19, 2022.
-Previously, I obtained my B.S. degree from Southeast University in 2016.
+Prior to that, I obtained my B.S. degree from Southeast University in 2016.
+In the period from Sep.
+2019 to May 2023, I studied at UMass Lowell as a visiting scholar.
 My past work mainly focuses on the security problems in permissioned blockchain (especially Hyperledger Fabric).
-I also did some work on building automation system security and Android security.
+Additionally, I also involved in a few work on building automation system security and Android security.
 Currently, I am working on applications of crypto in blockchain and de-anonymization in public blockchain.

 ---
 **Research Interests:** Blockchain Security, Android Security, CPS Security